auto-wallpaper/auto-wallpaper/README.md

 1. **Fork and Clone this project.**
 2. **Install dependencies:** Navigate to the project's root directory and run `pnpm i`.
 3. **Available commands:**
-   - `pnpm dev -F tauri-app`: Starts the application in development mode.
+   - `pnpm dev`: Starts the application in development mode.
-   - `pnpm build -F tauri-app`: Builds the application for local execution.
+   - `pnpm build`: Builds the application for local execution.
    - `pnpm add -F tauri-app <package-name>`: Adds a new package to the project.

 #### Note for Local Development: